 As we see in Figure S1, in African American samples the first principal component is highly correlated with global ancestry, whereas later PCs are not.
 While it is possible that these higher-order principal components may be capturing sub-continental structure that is not captured by the estimated admixture proportions, we see in many cases that these later PCs are capturing local genomic features rather than genome-wide ancestry.
 This is evident from inspection of SNP loadings, which represent the contribution of each variant to each principal component, or from investigation of the correlation between principal component scores and genotypes.

 Figure 2 presents the correlation between principal components and genotypes in JHS and COPDGene African Americans when PCs are generated without any prior LD-based pruning or filtering.
-We see that variants across the genome are contributing relatively equally to the first principal component, whereas the second, third, and fourth PCs are driven moreso by variants on a select number of chromosomes.
-In JHS, for example, the second PC is particularly highly correlated with variants on chromosomes 6 and 8, and less so with variants on 2, 3, and 11.
+We see that variants across the genome are contributing relatively equally to the first principal component, whereas the second, third, and fourth PCs are driven more by variants on a select number of chromosomes.
+In JHS, for example, the second PC is particularly highly correlated with variants on chromosomes 6 and 8, and less with variants on 2, 3, and 11.
 We see similar patterns, although with peaks on different combinations of chromosomes, in COPDGene (Figure 2B) and WHI SHARe African Americans (Figure 3A).
 The peaks in these genotype-PC correlation plots indicate that those principal components are primarily capturing variation at these positions along the genome rather than genome-wide global ancestry.

 Impact of LD pruning